Spirals-Team/correctness-attraction-experiments/README.md

 This project contains experiments for [jPerturb](https://github.com/Spirals-Team/jPerturb)

-* quicksort : Perturbation on Quicksort.
+* quicksort: Perturbation on Quicksort.
-* zip : Perturbation on LZW compression.
+* zip: Perturbation on LZW compression.
-* md5 : Perturbation on MD5 hash function.
+* md5: Perturbation on MD5 hash function.
-* sudoku : Perturbation on a Sudoku solver.
+* sudoku: Perturbation on a Sudoku solver.
-* simplex : simplex of linear program with the Simplex algorithm from [math3](https://commons.apache.org/proper/commons-math/) of Apache lib.
+* simplex: solver of linear program with the Simplex algorithm from [math3](https://commons.apache.org/proper/commons-math/) of Apache lib.
+* laguerre: root finder of polynomial function from [math3](https://commons.apache.org/proper/commons-math/) of Apache lib.
-* mersenne : an implementation of the Mersenne-Twister PRNG : [link](http://www.java2s.com/Code/Java/Development-Class/MersenneTwisterRandom.htm)
+* mersenne: an implementation of the Mersenne-Twister PRNG: [link](http://www.java2s.com/Code/Java/Development-Class/MersenneTwisterRandom.htm)
+* rsa: asymmetric cryptosystem from [Bouncy Castle](https://github.com/bcgit/bc-java.git/)
+* rc4: symetric key stream cipher from [Bouncy Castle](https://github.com/bcgit/bc-java.git/)
+* tea: tiny encription algorithm in java, translation of this [implementation](https://en.wikipedia.org/wiki/Tiny_Encryption_Algorithm))
-* torrent : implementation of bittorent protocol retrieve [here](https://github.com/mpetazzoni/ttorrent).
+* torrent: implementation of bittorent protocol retrieve [here](https://github.com/mpetazzoni/ttorrent).
-* bitcoin : implementation of bitcoin node in java found [here](https://github.com/bitcoinj/bitcoinj).
+* bitcoin: implementation of bitcoin node in java found [here](https://github.com/bitcoinj/bitcoinj).
-* classifier : a Naive bayes classifier from [Weka](http://www.cs.waikato.ac.nz/ml/weka/).
+* classifier: a Naive bayes classifier from [Weka](http://www.cs.waikato.ac.nz/ml/weka/).

 If the source is not specified, sources come from [RosettaCode](http://rosettacode.org/)

-about quicksort-visualization :
+about quicksort-visualization:
 This package is out of the experiments because it is used to draw perturbation envelop of quicksort algorithm.

 ## Experiments

 The experiments are the exploration of the perturbation envelop of each project.

-In order to explore it, we use 5 campaigns :
+In order to explore it, we use 5 campaigns:

    * Add 1 at each call of each perturbation Point.
    * Add N, an increasing magnitude at each call of each perturbation points.